 Save an athlete from the heat

-When I was a kid, I played baseball as much as kids do now — tournament baseball with six games on the weekend.
+As a kid, I played baseball as much as kids do now — tournament baseball with six games on the weekend.
 Summers in Arkansas were tortured with the heat during the day and again at night when the mosquitoes would make you think it was raining as you drove through the country towns to your next game.

 RECIPE FOR FLORIDA WATER